 Acalculous Cholecystitis

 Although acalculous cholecystitis is less common, it shares similar symptoms as acute cholecystitis.
-The exact cause of acalculous cholecystitis is unknown, but your gallbladder becomes inflamed without the presence of a gallstone.
+The exact cause of acalculous cholecystitis is unknown, but your gallbladder becomes inflamed without a gallstone.

 Treatment for Cholecystitis

-To treat cholecystitis, your doctor will need to diagnose and eliminate the cause.
+To treat cholecystitis, your doctor must diagnose and eliminate the cause.
 Your doctor may recommend antibiotics and pain relievers to soothe the pain.

 In extreme cases, your doctor may suggest surgery to remove your gallbladder.
-If your cholecystitis is left untreated, it can pave the way for serious medical complications such as infection and the gallbladder’s rupture.
+Leaving your cholecystitis untreated can pave the way for serious medical complications such as infection and gallbladder rupture.

 Acute cholangitis is a severe infection of the liver’s bile duct.
 This infection usually develops due to an obstructing gallstone, which causes intense abdominal pain in the right upper quadrant.